JunHyeong1/LI-FC-DFT/README.md

 # Linear Interpolation Fractional Charge Density Functional Theory (LI-FC-DFT)
+This is a program that supports single-point energy, geometry optimization, and vibrational frequency calculations of systems with fractional number of electrons by imposing the Perdew-Parr-Levy-Balduz condition.

 The program is written on geomeTRIC code.
 Currently, it supports PySCF and Jaguar.

+I will try my best to update README...
+If this page is not helpful to you, please leave a message on 'Issues' tab or send an email to me.

 Contact Email: kjh0910q@kaist.ac.kr
 ## Requirements